Ademie/cloudmine/README.md

-always move images to public folder for deployment
+always move images to / folder for deployment